AlexDWu/UpYourToyProblemGame/README.md

 # UpYourToyProblemGame
-Some options for running your code before you submit it.
+Resources for a talk for Hack Reactor Students about options for running toy problem code for testing before submission.

 ### Better ways to test:
 - Chrome console